 About This Guide

-This guide presents the resources the education librarian considers to be the most important resources for finding and applying for funding opportunities, some academic databases to follow news, and so forth.
+This guide presents the resources the education librarian considers to be the most important academic databases to search, the leading journals to follow, and so forth.
 You’ll also find some tips to help you evaluate sources, organize your work, and accomplish your literature review.

 Use these databases to discover articles, books, and other literature on your topic.
 Note that if you come across a citation without full text attached, do not assume the library has no access.
 Learn this nearly foolproof way to Get the Full Text of an Article.

 Our Search represents by far the most comprehensive grouping of resources we’ve ever been able to provide.
 You can find extensive search tips on our site, build an eShelf, and export citations to RefWorks.